swcarpentry/python-novice-inflammation/_episodes/01-intro.md

  - `weight` and `Weight` are different variables

 ## Types of data
-Python knows various types of data.
+Python recognizes various types of data.
 Three common ones are:

 * integer numbers
 * floating point numbers, and